KAJM: Gabrielle Broadcasting/CRC ownership

 On August 16, 2015, ABC agreed to sell KMIK to Gabrielle Broadcasting Licensee for $1.4 million.
 Gabrielle is owned by Jacob J. Barker, the general manager of KXEG 1280.
 Gabrielle Broadcasting planned to carry a "locally focused spoken word format".
 KMIK would also change its call sign to KHEP.
 Gabrielle consummated the purchase on October 20, 2015.

 At 12:01 am on October 14, midway through "Drag Me Down" by One Direction, KMIK signed off the air to allow for a transmitter relocation.
 While off the air, Gabrielle Broadcasting asked the FCC to change its call sign to KHEP, which were the longtime call sign of 1280 from 1956 until 1999.
 AM 1280 is now known as KXEG.
 Gabrielle began work on downgrading 1580 from a Class B to a Class D station, along with a tower relocation and a major nighttime power decrease from 50,000 watts directional to 95 watts non-directional, diplexed with KXEG west of central Phoenix.
 In November 2016, it was announced that KHEP was sold by Gabrielle Broadcasting to CRC Broadcasting Company, Inc., owners of business news KFNN, with the sale closing on May 1, 2017, at a price of $450,000.
 CRC owner Ron Cohen tapped Mike Muraco, who had been hosting a brokered sports talk show on crosstown KDUS (which he would later return to on a brokered-time basis in 2019) to develop a brand new sports station.
 On February 14, KQFN filed an application for a Federal Communications Commission construction permit to increase night power to 700 watts.
 The application was accepted for filing on February 17.

 The station returned to the air on February 13, under a local marketing agreement with CRC, airing an all-sports format.
-On March 16, following the closing of the station's sale to CRC, KHEP changed their call sign to KQFN.
+On March 16, following the closing of the station's sale to CRC, KHEP changed its call sign to KQFN.
+CRC's stations were transferred to a liquidation agent in 2025 for the benefit of Desert Financial Credit Union, a major creditor of CRC.